PlayrTBH/Management/README.md

 ```

 Use `--skip-deps` if you prefer to manage Python packages yourself.
 When the
-script completes you can start the API with `python main.py serve`.
+script completes you can start the management service with `python main.py`
+and optional flags (for example `--host`, `--port`, or TLS settings).

 To run the installer without interactive prompts, provide the initial account
 details via flags: